mario-goulart/egg-layer/README.md

 * It uses `chicken-install` as build system for eggs (but not to fetch and verify integrity of sources).

-* The generated Makefile assumes that `chicken-install` is somewhere in `$PATH`.
-It doesn't hardcode the full path to the `chicken-install` executable in the Makefile (maybe it should).

 * It only admits a single egg as argument.

 * It completely ignores egg versions.